 Mobile Source Monitoring

 Mobile source monitoring means monitoring emission released from Vehicles and air crafts.
 While monitoring mobile sources state of engine (idling, accelerating, braking or cruising etc.) is also should be taken into consideration.

-Waste water sampling is also like stack monitoring as liquids are also irregular like gases.
-In waste water sampling samples are taken from different cross section points for sample to be representative of source.
-Sampling from vertical pipes is less liable to affected by deposition of solids as compared to horizontal pipes.
+The wastewater sampling procedure is also like stack monitoring as liquids are also irregular like gases.
+In wastewater sampling samples are taken from different cross-section points for a sample to be representative of the source.
+Sampling from vertical pipes is less liable to affected by the deposition of solids as compared to horizontal pipes.

-Whenever there is variation of effluents with time then grab samples or auto samplers are used to get more representative sample.
-Grab sampling is one of traditional environmental monitoring methods.
+Whenever there is a variation of effluents with time then grab samples or auto samplers are used to get a more representative sample.
+Grab sampling is one of the traditional environmental monitoring methods.

 Solid Waste Monitoring

-Solid waste are more inhomogeneous than gases and liquids.
-Solid waste are generated after waste water treatment, remained residue from municipal furnace, wastes from coal fired from power plants.
-In Solid waste sampling composite sampling method is used to get more representative sample.
+Solid waste is more inhomogeneous than gases and liquids.
+Solid waste is generated after wastewater treatment, remained residue from the municipal furnace, wastes from coal-fired from power plants.
+In Solid waste sampling composite sampling method is used to get a more representative sample.

 Ambient Environmental Monitoring

-Site selection in environmental monitoring is very important as it directly affect the samples and results.
+Site selection in environmental monitoring is very important as it directly affects the samples and results.

 There are many types of sampling methods are available for Air, Water and Soil.
 We will see only those which are used widely.